dkumor/rtcbot/examples/mobile/README.md

 ```

 In a previous tutorial, we developed a connection that streamed video to the browser.
 This tutorial will implement exactly the same functionality,
-but with a robot on a remote connection.
+but with the robot on a remote connection.

 The browser-side code will remain unchanged - all of the work here will be in Python.

 ## Server Code

-Most of the server code is identical.
+Most of the server code is unchanged.
 The only difference is that we set up a listener at `/ws`, which will establish a websocket connection with the robot:

 ```python
 ws = None # Websocket connection to the robot